SovnSkyrim/Aldrnari/README.md

 ### Please give us more fps... / A more performance friendly profile??

-It's a beta, it's a WIP, and I can't please everyone by now, but I can give you some info.

-I have 2 tips that voids you support as per Rule 11 of both Wabbajack and my Discords.
+I have 2 tips one that voids support, one that doesnt:
 - Regenerate DynDOLOD with other settings, not High
      - Current DynDOLOD uses High and Ultra Trees, those are known to be FPS Heavy
 - Follow this set of instructions to put your ENB in a more performance mode: